AlexProgrammerDE/personal-page/data/AboutMe.md

 ### What does describe me?

 I am an enthusiastic and creative person.
-I like to create things and learn new things.
+I like to create and learn new things.
 I like to work in a team and can take responsibility.

 I am also a big fan of Open Source and my [GitHub profile](https://github.com/AlexProgrammerDE) is quite active.